 DTN technology has also been employed in mobile ad hoc networks.
-A Context-Aware Routing (CAR) algorithm is proposed in [17] to provide asynchronous communication in partially-connected mobile ad hoc networks.
-In [18], the authors consider highly mobile nodes that are interconnected via wireless links.
-Such a network can be used as a transit network to connect other disjoint ad-hoc networks.
+A Context-Aware Routing (CAR) algorithm is proposed in [18] to provide asynchronous communication in partially-connected mobile ad hoc networks.
+In [19], LeBrun et al. consider highly mobile nodes that are interconnected via wireless links.
+Such a network can be used as a transit network to connect other disjoint ad hoc networks.
 Five opportunistic forwarding schemes are studied and compared therein.
-Ref.
-[19] proposes a Message Ferrying (MF) approach for sparse mobile ad hoc networks, where network partitions can last for a significant period.
-The basic idea is to introduce deterministic nodal movement and exploit such non-randomness to help data delivery.
-In PROPHET [20], each node maintains a delivery predictability vector, which indicates its likelihood to meet other nodes.
+Zhao et al. [20] propose a Message Ferrying (MF) approach for sparse mobile ad hoc networks, where network partitions can last for a significant period.
+The basic idea is to introduce deterministic nodal movement and exploit such nonrandomness to help data delivery.
+In PROPHET [21], each node maintains a delivery predictability vector, which indicates its likelihood to meet other nodes.
 The messages can then be forwarded from the low-predictability nodes to the high-predictability nodes.
-This simple approach may result in high overhead due to the maintenance of delivery predictability vector and the excessive message copies generated during forwarding.
-Ref.
-[21] studies the human mobility patterns.
-It reveals that some nodes are more likely to meet with each other so that the network may be better described by a community model.
-Ref.
-[22] studies the sociological movement pattern of mobile users and proposes a series of sociological orbit based routing protocols.
+This simple approach may result in high overhead due to the maintenance of the delivery predictability vector and the excessive message copies generated during forwarding.
+Hui et al. [22] study the human mobility patterns.
+They reveal that some nodes are more likely to meet with each other so that the network may be better described by a community model.
+Ghosh et al. [23] study the sociological movement pattern of mobile users and propose a series of sociological orbit-based routing protocols.

-III.
-STUDIES OF TWO BASIC APPROACHES
+3 STUDIES OF TWO BASIC APPROACHES

 We first study two basic approaches and analyze their performance.
-Without loss of generality, we consider a network that consists of N sensors and n sink nodes uniformly distributed in an area of 1×1 .
-We assume that a sensor or a sink has a fixed radio transmission range, forming a radio coverage area denoted by a ($a \ll 1$).
+Without loss of generality, we consider a network that consists of N sensors and n sink nodes uniformly distributed in an area of $1 \times 1$ .
+We assume that a sensor or a sink has a fixed radio transmission range, forming a radio coverage area denoted by a ( $a \ll 1$ ).
 We define the service area of a sink node to be its radio coverage area (i.e., a).
 The total service area of all sink nodes in the network is denoted by A (A < 1).
-Clearly, $A = 1 - (1 - a)^n$.
+Clearly, $A = 1 - (1 - a)^n$ .
 Given the very short radio transmission range and the small number of sinks, the probability that two or more sinks share an overlapped service area is low.
-Thus $A = 1 - (1 - a)^n \approx na$.
+Thus, $A = 1 - (1 - a)^n \approx na$ .

-A. Basic Approach I: Direct Transmission
+3.1 Basic Approach I: Direct Transmission

 The Basic Approach I is a direct transmission scheme, where a sensor transmits directly to the sink nodes only.
-More specifically, assume that the generated data message is inserted into a first come first serve (FCFS) queue.
+More specifically, assume that the generated data message is inserted into a first come, first served (FCFS) queue.
 Whenever the sensor meets a sink, it transmits the data messages in its queue to the sink.
 A sensor does not receive or transmit any data messages of other sensors.